How DiaCritics Creates a Platform for Diverse Vietnamese Voices From Abroad | Saigoneer

 As with many communities, the relationship between Vietnamese in Vietnam and those abroad can be fraught.
 The divides can lead to people not wanting to converse with those outside of their perceived identity.
 Assumptions, prejudices and opinions arise, in part, from a lack of dialogue, and this fractured communication makes it difficult for empathy to take root.
 It’s within this context that outlets like diaCRITICS are vital.

 As Dao explains: “There are many divisions — in my experience — inherent in our being Vietnamese and especially as Vietnamese in the diaspora.
 There is a long 'pattern' of divisions and divisiveness, questions of who belongs or who doesn’t, who is 'more' truly Vietnamese or not (due to geography, familiarity or fluency of language, customs, etc), and — in some cases — degrees of animosity and ideas of inclusion/exclusion persist.
-As a writer and as a Vietnamese person who has long felt the psychic loss embedded in our narrative, I am also interested in transformation and healing and becoming cognizant enough of those 'patterns' to not fall prey to them in the unfolding future… these are some of the reasons why I feel it is important to reach across the divides of our 'Vietnamese' (diasporic and native) experiences, to try to reconnect and listen to all the different stories, from different shores.
+As a writer and as a Vietnamese person who has long felt the psychic loss embedded in our narrative, I am also interested in transformation and healing and becoming cognizant enough of those 'patterns' to not fall prey to them in the unfolding future…these are some of the reasons why I feel it is important to reach across the divides of our 'Vietnamese' (diasporic and native) experiences, to try to reconnect and listen to all the different stories, from different shores.
 In my simplistic thinking, this is the path to a new way of being/defining what or where or who defines what it means to be Vietnamese.
-My hope is for dialogue between Vietnamese all over the world, in Vietnam and in the diaspora, so that we can enlighten one another and transcend the boundaries and divisions that 'state' and 'national' and 'historical' narratives have ingrained.”
+My hope, which reflects also the hopes and mission of diaCRITICS and DVAN, is for dialogue between Vietnamese all over the world, in Vietnam and in the diaspora, so that we can enlighten one another and transcend the boundaries and divisions that 'state' and 'national' and 'historical' narratives have ingrained.”